miguelmartin75/anax/examples/common/README.md

 - `TransformComponent`
 	- A component which describes the transform (position/rotation/scale) of an entity
+- `AnimationComponent`
+	- A component which describes 2d frame-by-frame animation
 - `VelocityComponent`
 	- A component which describes the velocity of an entity
 - `SpriteComponent`